hackwithcameron/CSharpLiveProject/README.md

 [Saving Sponsor Logos](#Saving-Sponsor-Logos)\
 [Display logos](#Display-logos)

-I concentrate a lot of my efforts on back end and functional aspects of the website.
-I wanted my product to work as smoothly as possible creating functional flow of webpages and displaying information the user wanted.
-It was important to me to create simple and readable code not only for efficiency, but for ease of trouble shooting and maintenance.
+I concentrated a lot of my efforts on back end and functional aspects of the website.
+I wanted my product to work as smoothly as possible, creating functional flow of webpages, and displaying information the user wanted.
+It was important to me to create simple and readable code, not only for efficiency, but for ease of trouble shooting and maintenance.

 #### Subscriber Dashboard
-One of the first backend stories I worked on was the ability for the user to access the subscriber dashboard even without a subscription yet.
-Allowing the user to then subscribe and get notifications or manage other aspects of their account.
-This was a fun one because I had a chance to make the dashboard dynamic showing the user if they already had a subscription or if there still needed to sign up.
+One of the first back end stories I worked on was the ability for the user to access the subscriber dashboard even without a subscription yet.
+Allowing the user to then subscribe and get notifications, or manage other aspects of their account.
+This was a fun one because I had a chance to make the dashboard dynamic showing the user if they already had a subscription or if they still needed to sign up.
 The pictures below show the dashboard with a subscription and without a subscription.

 ```